microsoft/react-native-windows-samples/docs/native-modules-setup.md

 Additionally, for C++/WinRT projects, you'll need to change the following:

-1. Right click on the project and choose `Manage Nuget Packages...`
+1. Right click on the project and choose `Manage NuGet Packages...`
     1. Select version 2.0.200316.3 for Microsoft.Windows.CppWinRT package.
 1. Right-click on the project and choose `Properties`
     1. Under `Linker > Windows Metadata` set `Generate Windows Metadata` to `Yes`.